ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 this ABI by placing additional platform specific restrictions.
 For example if the platform does not support lazy binding and both the GOT and PLT GOT are RELRO then there is no need to implement support for AUTH variant dynamic relocations.
+Optional parts of the ABI have been broken out into appendices.

 RELRO GOT
 ---------

-The GOT is a linker generated table of pointers, where each entry is created as a result of a GOT-creating relocation present in a relocatable object.
+The GOT is a linker generated table of pointers, where each entry is created as a result of a GOT-creating relocation from a relocatable object.
 The GOT is normally split into two subsets, the GOT and the PLT GOT.
 With the PLT GOT made up of code pointers that are only accessed by linker generated PLT sequences.
 As the PLT GOT is not accessed directly by code in relocatable objects will be covered in a separate section of the document.

 The pointers in the GOT may include pointers to code so there is a question of whether these pointers should be signed and if so, how